pankaj8782/Python_Codes/README.md

 ## Requirements

 To run this program, you need Python 3.x installed and the `pyjoke` library.
-You can install the `pyjoke` module using pip:
+You can install the `pyjoke` module using pip: `pip install pyjoke`
-BASH: pip install pyjoke